JohnReeves/pyzza/index.md

 ***

-Remember to save your file and put it on a memory stick - we will be animating our pyzza next week!
+Remember to save your file and put it on a memory stick - we will be animating our pizza next week!